AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md

 >[!CAUTION]
 >
->For information about removing fields from a custom form without losing data that users have entered in those fields, see the section [Remove fields without losing data](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/delete-a-custom-field.md#remove) in the article [Delete a custom field](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/delete-a-custom-field.md).
+>For information about removing fields from a custom form without losing data that users have entered in those fields, see the section [Remove a custom field without losing data that users have entered](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/delete-a-custom-field.md#remove) in the article [Delete a custom field or widget from the system](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/delete-a-custom-field.md).
 >
 >In general, we recommend minimizing the number of times you edit a custom form that is already in use.
 There is no notification system to alert people who use the custom form about your changes.